jeffrey-agyepong/ja-web-design/src/content/post/why-we-no-longer-recommend-wordpress-for-simple-websites.md

 ---
 publishDate: 2024-07-23T00:00:00Z
 author: Jeffrey Agyepong
-title: Why we no longer recommed WordPress for simple websites
+title: Why we no longer recommend WordPress for simple websites
 excerpt: >-
   Astro is a lightweight JavaScript framework for building fast, content-driven websites.
 It addresses the challenges of WordPress by offering a streamlined,